Back to Blog

 The Dress Code Test

-Here's the tension every contractor faces: How do you look “expected” for your trade while maintaining YOUR flair?
+Every contractor faces this: How do you look “expected” for your trade while maintaining YOUR flair?
 Every plumber site being identical blue with a wrench icon is boring.
 But a plumber site in hot pink with Comic Sans is... wrong.

 What We Mean by “Outfit”